impacts of name change on Augsburg community

 Website address remains the same

 Augsburg owns the domain augsburg.edu.
 Augsburg intentionally selected this web address because we generally are known as “Augsburg.”

 Department and individual email addresses will remain the same.

 Augsburg campus signage has changed over time and according to a prioritized list.

 Augsburg clothing and gear sold in the bookstore now says “Augsburg University.”

 Name change costs largely covered by standard operating expenses

-Many of the name change initiatives, however, can be covered by standard operating expenses.
-For example, by carefully managing current inventory of printed materials and other branded items, reprint timelines can be scheduled so that the name and logo can be updated when items are due for reprinting.
-This will both save costs and reduce waste.
+Many of the name change initiatives were covered by standard operating expenses.
+For example, by carefully managing current inventory of printed materials and other branded items, reprint timelines were scheduled so that the name and logo were updated when items are due for reprinting.
+This has both saved costs and reduced waste.